1909 VPI football team

 The 1909 VPI football team represented the Virginia Agricultural and Mechanical College and Polytechnic Institute in the 1909 college football season.
 Led by first-year head coach Branch Bocock, the team went 6–1 and claims a Southern championship.
 Tech outscored its opponents 148 to 27.
 The starting lineup averaged 172 pounds.
 This is the first season the team was referred to in print as the "Gobblers", and it became the official nickname in 1912.

+Rules

+The rules for American football in 1909 were significantly different than the ones of a century later, as many of the present conventions (100 yard field, four downs to gain ten yards, and the 6-point touchdown) would not be adopted until 1912.

+Beginning in 1909, the worth of a field goal dropped from 4 points to 3 points.
+Touchdowns remained at 5 points.
+"This has come about gradually," noted one report, "owing to the feeling of players and spectators that two field kick goals should not be reckoned of greater value that a touchdown from which a goal is scored.
+As it is now, a touchdown if a goal results, counts six points, and two field goals count but six in the aggregate."
+For the first time, ineligible receivers were identified.